-In some of our previous articles, we’ve discussed how diamond buyers go about determining the authenticity of precious stones.
+In some of our previous articles, we’ve discussed how diamond buyers in NYC go about determining the authenticity of precious stones.
 That said, you might be wondering how they then assess the value of a real diamond.
 What goes into its score?
 And how does a diamond buyer identify how much they’re willing to pay for it?
 Like so much of the jewelry world, there’s both an art and a science—and this article will hopefully make both a little clearer to you.

 First, there’s a question of the four C’s, which are: clarity, color, cut, and carat (weight).
 The simplest definition of these terms will hopefully give a little bit of perspective, so we’ll start from the top.
 Clarity refers to the presence or absence of imperfections within the stone itself—professional jewelers call these ‘inclusions.’
 Because diamonds are naturally occurring, and because they require an enormous amount of heat and pressure to generate, it’s extremely rare for them to be free of any imperfection.